 This code includes the compact WebAssembly binary (

 WASM_BINARY) and the uncompressed WebAssembly binary generated by the compiler (

 WASM_BINARY_BLOATY) in its compilation result, and the final executable binary for the project is generated.

-At each stage of the build process, the WebAssembly binary is compressed to a smaller and smaller size.
+At each stage of the build process, the WebAssembly binary is compressed to a smaller size than earlier.
 For example, you can compare the sizes of each WebAssembly binary artifact for Polkadot:

 .rw-r--r-- 1.2M pep 1 Dec 16:13 │ ├── polkadot_runtime.compact.compressed.wasm .rw-r--r-- 5.1M pep 1 Dec 16:13 │ ├── polkadot_runtime.compact.wasm .rwxr-xr-x 5.5M pep 1 Dec 16:13 │ └── polkadot_runtime.wasm

 You should always use the fully compressed runtime (

 *_runtime.compact.compressed.wasm) WebAssembly binaries for on-chain upgrades and relay chain validation.